tapdata/tapdata-docs/docs/quick-start/install/install-tapdata-enterprise/install-tapdata-stand-alone.md

 <Content />

-This document explains how to quickly deploy Tapdata service on a Linux platform.
+This document explains how to quickly deploy TapData service on a Linux platform.

 :::tip